nodecraft/spawnpoint-express/README.md

 ##### `response.success(code [, data])`
 Outputs JSON object with code, message, and optional data.
- - `code` *string* - This corresponds with an appframe code to populate response
+ - `code` *string* - This corresponds with an Spawnpoint code to populate response
  - `data` *any* - This is attached to the JSON reply as `response.data`

 ```javascript